Quechua Arpenaz 4.2 tent review

 Decathlon’s cheap and cheerful range of tents, including the Quechua Arpenaz 4.2, are the perfect place to start if you’re after a simple, affordable tent to sleep a family of four for a first camping holiday, or to share with a few friends at a summer festival.

-We love the living design of this tunnel tent, which features a bedroom at each end and a large living area you can stand up in in the middle.
-Two big doors on either side of the living room open up the tent still further, making it a nice space to hang out in in warmer weather.
+I love the living design of this tunnel tent, which features a bedroom at each end and a large living area you can stand up in in the middle.
+Two big doors on either side of the living room open up the tent still further, making it a space that I enjoyed hanging out in during the warmer months.

-The bedrooms aren’t huge, but are adequate, and they’re lined with ‘Fresh & Black’ technology.
+The bedrooms aren’t huge, but are adequate, and they’re lined with ‘Fresh & Black’ technology to stop the sun glaring in during morning lie ins.
 A bathtub-style groundsheet and 2,000mm of waterproofing mean the Arpenaz can take on mercurial weather.
-The tent is pitched all in one and has colour-coded poles to make the process relatively simple.
+The tent is pitched all in one and has color-coded poles to make the process relatively simple.

 Performance

-We took the Arpenaz 4.2 away for a weekend on the coast to see how it performed in the wild, and were impressed by how much tent you get for your money with this model.
+I took the Arpenaz 4.2 away for a weekend on the English coast to see how it performed in the wild, and was impressed by how much tent you get for your money with this model.

 The bedrooms aren’t huge, but will definitely sleep two adults each (which isn’t true of all allegedly ‘four-person’ tents), and are lined with ‘Fresh & Black’ technology which we found very effective on test at keeping the rooms cooler and darker during the night and on early sun-flooded mornings – ideal if you have children who tend to wake up at the crack of dawn, of if you have enjoyed one too many round-the-fire refreshments.

-The tent is relatively easy to set up, especially with two people on the job, but it’s not a fast pitch – we reckon it takes a lengthy 30 minutes to erect.
+I also found that the tent is relatively easy to set up, especially with two people on the job, but it’s not a fast pitch – I reckon it takes a lengthy 30 minutes to erect.

 Sian Lewis